How to Burn Multiple Movies on One DVD with a Menu at Once

 Step 2.
 Import multiple video files.

 Launch the software, and directly drag-n-drop multiple movies, TV shows, episodes, or others you wish to burn to the "Source" interface.
+At the bottom, select the quality level and TV standard you want.

 Step 3.
 Edit video files (Optional).